jrubes/PIA-Tunnel/ReadMe.txt

 9) Generate new SSL certificates by running /pia/clear_settings

-10) reboot the system! yes do it! reboot
+10) reboot the VM with the following command! yes, really, just do it :) reboot

 11) edit /pia/login.conf and enter your PIA account name and password. nothing else!